clojurewerkz/meltdown/README.md

 ## Project Maturity

-Meltdown is **young**, although the API hasn't changed for quite a while.
-However, as Reactor itself changes rapidly, breaking API changes are not out of the question.
+Meltdown is **young**, although the API hasn't changed in a while.
+However, as Reactor itself is young, breaking API changes are not out of the question.